kevinjosethomas/ghprofile.me/README.md

 # ghprofile.me
 Essential tools to spice up your GitHub Profile READMEs!

 #### This API is currently in BETA.
 We're constantly adding new features to make it easier for you to make 🔥 GitHub READMEs!
+I would really appreciate it if you give us a ⭐ so this README can become awesome too 💖

 # Important Links
 - [**Documentation**](https://docs.ghprofile.me/)